 - are breastfeeding or plan to breastfeed.
 It is not known if PIQRAY passes into your breast milk.
 Do not breastfeed during treatment with PIQRAY and for 1 week after the last dose

-You should also read the Full Prescribing Information of fulvestrant for important pregnancy, contraception, infertility, and lactation information
+You should also read the full Prescribing Information of fulvestrant for important pregnancy, contraception, infertility, and lactation information.

-Tell your health care provider about all of the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 PIQRAY and other medicines may affect each other causing side effects.
 Know the medicines you take.
 Keep a list of them to show your health care provider or pharmacist when you get a new medicine.

 The most common side effects of PIQRAY when used with fulvestrant include: